awslabs/aws-encryption-sdk-specification/tenets.md

 The AWS Encryption SDK (ESDK) is a component that customers use to achieve their security requirements.
 If the ESDK is not correct,
-then it is impossible for customers to reason about their security requirements.
+it is more difficult for customers to reason about their security requirements.

 Given a component that operates correctly,